DanDePaoli/DanDePaoli/README.md

 <img src="https://ddpgithubprojects.s3-us-west-2.amazonaws.com/GitHero.jpg" alt="Daniel DePoali Readme Banner">

 I’m a passionate engineer and devout lifelong learner.
 I believe in challenge as the path to personal growth and business as a platform for change.
-After a successful 8 year stint working in marketing for tech startups I transitioned to software engineering.
+After 8 years of working on the business side of technology startups I decided to transition to software engineering.
 I deeply enjoy the analytical and creative challenge of building clean, scalable systems.
 Right now I work mostly with Javascript (Node, React, etc) and Python.

+You can check out a couple of my recent projects in deployment on my portfolio site: dpao.dev

 I’m currently working as a contract full-stack software engineer.
 I am open to new opportunities and would love to connect with you: https://www.linkedin.com/in/danieldepaoli/